George Murray (bishop of Rochester)

 George Murray (12 January 1784 – 16 February 1860) was an Anglican bishop.
 He was Bishop of Rochester from 1827 until his death in 1860.
 He was previously the Archdeacon of Man, Dean of Worcester and Bishop of Sodor and Man.

 Background and education

-Murray was born in Farnham, Surrey, the second son of George Murray, Bishop of St David's, himself the second son of John Murray, 3rd Duke of Atholl, Chief of Clan Murray.
+Murray was born in Farnham, Surrey, the second son of Lord George Murray, Bishop of St David's, himself the second son of John Murray, 3rd Duke of Atholl, Chief of Clan Murray.
 Murray's mother, Anne Charlotte (d.1844), was the daughter of Francis Grant (MP and general); she served as Lady-in-Waiting to Charlotte of Mecklenburg-Strelitz (wife of George III).
 Murray's youngest sister was Amelia was also a courtier, and a writer.

 Murray attended Harrow before matriculating at Christ Church, Oxford, on 22 December 1801, graduating Bachelor of Arts (BA) in 1806, proceeding Oxford Master of Arts (MA Oxon) in 1810, and Doctor of Divinity (DD) by diploma on 13 March 1814.